-Like most other breeds some Bulldog can suffer from hip dysplasia, a disease in which the thighbone is unable to attach itself to the hip joint.
+Like most other breeds, some Bulldogs can suffer from hip dysplasia, a disease in which the thighbone is unable to attach itself to the hip joint.
 Patellar luxation is also a condition found in some of them that can cause soreness in the leg.
 Both of these diseases can make it difficult for them to move.
 If your Bulldog is having difficulty walking, you should take them to a vet to check if they have these diseases.

 Brachycephalic Syndrome is another disease that small dogs like Bulldogs tend to have.
 This happens when the airways are obstructed to varying degrees.
 It can cause difficulty in breathing.
 Possible treatments are oxygen therapy and surgery.

 Head shakes are also a disease which Bulldog can have.
 It results in involuntary and violent head shakes from left-to-right or up-and-down.
-It is caused by low sugar levels or stress just giving them some honey or distracting the dog could help to stop it.
+It is caused by low sugar levels or stress.
+Just giving them some honey or distracting the dog could help to stop it.

 Other health problems found in Bulldog include respiratory, skin, and cardiac conditions.
 If you think that your Bulldog has any of these health problems, contact your local vet to get them the health care that they need.